Reasons for scaling and root planing

 Following these deep cleaning procedures, the gum pockets may be treated with antibiotics.
 This will soothe irritation and help the gum tissues to heal quickly.

 Drs.
-Kaugars and Miller recommend that after scaling and root plaining treatment is completed, the patient return three months later for an overall periodontal maintenance.
-During this appointment, Drs.
-Kaugars or Miller will thoroughly examine the gums again to see how well the pockets have healed.
+Kaugars, Miller and Beitz recommend that after scaling and root plaining treatment is completed, the patient return three months later for an overall periodontal maintenance.
+During this appointment, your doctor will thoroughly examine the gums again to see how well the pockets have healed.
 If the gum pockets still measure more than 3mm in depth, additional and more intensive treatments may be recommended.

 We recommend that scaling and root planing procedures be kept as close as possible so that at time of evaluation an overall fair evaluation of your current periodontal condition can be provided.

-If you have any concerns or questions about scaling and root planing, or periodontal disease, please ask your dentist or periodontist.
+If you have any concerns or questions about scaling and root planing, or periodontal disease, please ask us.